OneTrueKirk/onetruekirk.github.io/stablecoin.md

 Banknotes are credit instruments, regardless of their denomination, representing a claim on the bank's assets.
 If the bank cannot redeem its notes, it is insolvent.
 Just like banknotes, [stablecoins are credit](https://cryptobanking.network/stablecoins-currency-or-credit/).

-## Limits on banknote issuance

-It's phyiscally possible for a bank to issue banknotes whose face value exceeds its assets.
-However, this will cause the market to react by devaluing that bank's notes, and in the banks creditors seeking their due.
-If a bank or stablecoin issuer's liabilities exceed its liquid assets, it's possible to survive insolvency through equity dilution.
-Even if the face value of liabilities exceeds those of liquid salable assets, there may be other assets that justify the value of the equity in a sale.
-This applies in the real world, as in the case of Credit Suisse where depositors need not fear any losses [even as the CEO departs and outside capital is required](https://www.reuters.com/business/finance/credit-suisse-approached-middle-eastern-fund-capital-injection-source-2022-10-17/).

-We can also consider an actual DeFi case study of InverseDAO and associated stablecoin DOLA.

-InverseDAO took on bad debt in a few incidents, including an oracle manipulation on INV that led to [over 15m in bad debt](https://twitter.com/InverseFinance/status/1510282040809299972?s=20&t=NTNUj9UAashwjfIfL5I-4g).
-The team is working toward repayment, but one must wonder, if DOLA is meaningfully undercollateralized, why is it still trading at only 13 bips off peg?

-The answer lies in the fact that InverseDAO is obtaining sufficient credit elsewhere to backstop the peg of DOLA.
-They've done this by heavily incentivizing Curve pools, such as the main DOLA-3CRV pool with over half the DOLA supply.
-Thanks to the high yields available, the DOLA supply floor was about 24m, well above the gap in the balance sheet which is ~15m.

-Banknotes work the same way -- as long as someone will accept a newly issued note at par, the bank can go on issuing, but eventually this information will propoagate into the market and increase the bank's cost of capital or lead to a run.
-The bank is **drawing on a limited reserve of credit**, not creating money out of 'thin air'.
-The fact that we cannot precisely measure the amount of credit available to a bank does not change this fact.

 ## Why does this matter?

 I have been tediously insisting that the following distinctions are important and [non-semantic](semantics.md):